geopm/geopm/docs/source/geopmsession.1.rst

     ``---`` line separator, and the output is written (stdout or to file) solely by the MPI process "rank 0".

---trace-out .. _traceout TRACE_OUT option:
+-o, --trace-out  .. _traceout TRACE_OUT option:

     Output trace data into a CSV file.
 Note if ``--trace_out=-`` is specified, the trace will output to stdout which is also the default behavior.
 To avoid